-R. H. Barrett, its first keeper, lived with his wife Stella and their four children in the simple house shown at right.
+The light was finally completed in 1858, when Ruben H. Barrett, the station’s first keeper, exhibited the fixed red Fifth Order Fresnel lens for the first time.
+Barrett lived in the keeper’s cottage with his wife Stella and their four children.
 When thick fog rendered the light useless, Barrett used his own lungs to blow a warning through a logging camp dinner horn.
 Local residents called it “Barrett’s Cow.”
-Barrett was succeeded by Horace Saxton, J. B. Greenfield, Patrick McCann, G. M. Grover, and Robert Sanborn.
+Barrett was succeeded as keeper by Horace Saxton, J. B. Greenfield, Patrick McCann, G. M. Grover, and Robert Sanborn.

 As was common with many of the lights constructed during the 1850s, the great distances between lights on the Great Lakes prevented frequent inspections, and thus most of the contractors worked largely unsupervised.
 As a result, workmanship and materials were frequently less than ideal, and often the completed structures deteriorated rapidly.
 This appears to have been the case at Minnesota Point, as Lighthouse Board annual reports indicate that the station was in a constant state of disrepair.
 The 1868 report states that, “The dwelling leaks badly around the chimneys.
 The rain and soot have discolored the walls.
 The plastering has fallen in many places, and is loose in nearly all the rooms.”